-Installation of Enterprise Connect Passwordless Server in the DMZ may be required in configurations where users are required to authenticate to services while outside the enterprise's network without using a VPN connection.
+Installation of an Authentication Server in the DMZ may be required in configurations where users are required to authenticate to services while outside the enterprise's network without using a VPN connection.
 In this installation option, the system will include two or more Authentication Servers inside your network and at least one server in the DMZ.